dodona-edu/judge-html/docs/pages/custom-checks.md

     def _inner(bs: BeautifulSoup) -> bool:
         passed_checks = 0

-        # Run every Check
+        # Run every check
         for check in checks:
-            # If it passed, increase the counter
+            # If the current Check passed, increase the counter
             if check.callback(bs):
                 passed_checks += 1